zopefoundation/zc.relationship/src/zc/relationship/README.txt

 Ideally, this would fail, because the tokens, while integers, are not actually mergable with a intid-based catalog results.
-However, the index only complains if it can tell that the returning set is not an IFTreeSet.
+However, the index only complains if it can tell that the returning set is not an IFTreeSet or IFSet.

 Here, we ask for the relationships that have the 'has the role of' type.